tomaszszlek/kafka_transactions_demo/README.md

-# Example of Transactions in Kafka using combined DB and Kafka Transaction Manager.
+# Example of Transactions in Kafka.